Bob Schloredt

-Robert Schloredt (October 2, 1939 – May 16, 2019) was an American football quarterback in the NCAA Division I and CFL and coaching in both the NCAA and World Football League.
+Robert Schloredt (October 2, 1939 – May 16, 2019) was an American football quarterback in the NCAA Division I and CFL and coaching in both the NCAA and World Football League (WFL).

-Early years
+Early life

 Schloredt was born in Deadwood, South Dakota in 1939 and attended Gresham High School in suburban Portland.
 He was blinded in his left eye from a fireworks injury suffered at the age of five.

-College
+College career

 Schloredt played quarterback and defensive back for the Washington Huskies from 1958 to 1960.
 In 1959, Schloredt earned Associated Press first-team All-America honors as a quarterback while also leading the Huskies with six interceptions that season.
 In 1960, he became the first University of Washington football player to appear on the cover of Sports Illustrated.

 Schloredt ran the option and was 15-2 as a starter, leading the team to victories in both the 1960 Rose Bowl and 1961 Rose Bowl games.
+He was named Player of the Game for both Rose Bowl games becoming the first two-time Rose Bowl MVP.

 Professional career

-Schloredt was drafted in the 1961 CFL Draft by the British Columbia Lions and in the 1961 American Football League draft by the Dallas Texans.
+Schloredt was drafted in the 1961 CFL draft by the British Columbia Lions and in the 1961 American Football League draft by the Dallas Texans.
 Schloredt played for the Lions for two seasons.